PROGRAMMATIC NATIVE ADVERTISING

 The Programmatic + Native Power Combo

-Programmatic native advertising combines two powerful marketing practices: native advertising and Programmatic media buying.
+Programmatic native advertising combines two powerful marketing practices: native advertising and programmatic advertising.
 The result is highly relevant ads that can be served to targeted audiences in real time at scale.
 Before we dive into how these two practices work together to create a potent marketing tactic, it’s important to understand how native advertising works.

 What is Native Advertising?